 Occasionally a student requires a letter confirming enrolment in the Program.
-Students may obtain this type of letter by logging into MOSAIC (Student Services Center/ Finances), select the enrollment letter option from the drop-down menu.
+Students may obtain this type of letter by logging into Mosaic (Student Services Center/ Finances), select the enrollment letter option from the drop-down menu.

-The Program informs the College of Physiotherapists of Ontario that students are eligible to graduate immediately following the final Program Academic Study Committee (PASC) meeting subsequent to completion of Unit 5 academic and placement courses.
+The Program informs the College of Physiotherapists of Ontario that students are eligible to graduate immediately following the final Program Academic Study Committee (PASC) meeting subsequent to completion of Unit V academic and/or placement courses (whichever is later).

-For the period between the completion of Unit 5 and convocation, occasionally a student requires a letter acknowledging that upon successful completion of all requirements of the Program, the student is eligible to graduate in November.
+For the period between the completion of Unit V and convocation, occasionally a student requires a letter acknowledging that upon successful completion of all requirements of the Program, the student is eligible to graduate in November.

-These types of letters are obtained by logging into MOSAIC (Student Services Center/ Finances).
+These types of letters are obtained by logging into Mosaic (Student Services Center/ Finances).
 Select the appropriate letter option from the drop-down menu.